 About the Author

-Mika Kerttunen is Senior Researcher at Tallinn University of Technology, Centre for Digital Forensics and Cyber Security, and Adjunct Professor in military strategy at the Finnish National Defence University.
+Mika Kerttunen is Director of Studies, Cyber Policy Institute, and Adjunct Professor in military strategy at the Finnish National Defence University.